instead-hub/instead/doc/stead3-en.md

 > the menu.

-Mode '-debug' Windows version INSTEAD creates a console window (in Unix version, if you start INSTEAD from the console, the output will bedirected to it) which will be implemented by the error output.
+Mode '-debug' Windows version INSTEAD creates a console window (in Unix version, if you start INSTEAD from the console, the output will be directed to it) which will be implemented by the error output.
 In addition using the function 'print ()', you can generate your messages with debug output.
 For
 example: